osiandtrix/oq-tawreed-browser-extension/README.md

 It specifically looks for tables containing tender information with columns like:
 - Code
+- Material
 - Description
+- Remarks
 - Quantity
-- Unit Price
+- Unit of Measurement
+- Delivery Location
+- Plant
-- Remarks
+- Delivery Date
 - And other tender-related fields

 ## Troubleshooting